joshuaschori/MagnumOpus/README.md

-Magnum Opus is a Kotlin Multiplatform app for guitarists that is able to identify chord shapes, display scales, and display voicing options for chords using a fretboard interface.
+Magnum Opus is a Kotlin Multiplatform app.
+The app is for guitarists that is able to identify chord shapes, display scales, and display voicing options for chords using a fretboard interface.
 The fretboard can be tuned to any tuning, can have a variable number of strings and frets, and provides contextual information about the function of the pitches.

 * `Chord Identification` allows you to tap on the frets of each of the strings and then